Try it free

 Mean RTT ack value [ms].

-New TCP sessions in the flow.
+Number of new TCP sessions in the flow.

-Reset (rejected) TCP sessions in the flow.
+Number of reset (rejected) TCP sessions in the flow.

-Timed-out TCP sessions in the flow.
+Number of timed out TCP sessions in flow.

 Connectivity metrics (sessions new, reset, timeout) are currently reported only for incoming sessions to the server port.